Earth tone: Practicality

 The practicality of earth tone lies in its versatility and ability to blend seamlessly with different colors and styles.

 One of the main advantages of earth tone is that they create a calming and soothing atmosphere, making them a popular choice in interior design.
 They are also considered timeless and can give a sense of grounding and stability to a space.
 Earth tones are also practical in fashion, as they are easy to mix and match with other colors, and can be used to create a range of looks from casual to formal.

 Color palette

-The color palette of earth tone typically includes warm and muted shades of brown, green, gray, and beige.
+The color palette of earth tone typically includes warm and muted shades of white, brown, tan, gray, beige, taupe, khaki, green, olive, moss, and rust.
+These colors are often used together in a variety of combinations to create a connected and natural-looking palette.
+In interior design, earth tones can be used to create a calming and inviting ambiance, while in fashion, they can add a touch of elegance and experience to any outfit.

 Other colors that may be included in the earth tone palette are muted shades of orange, red, and yellow.
 These colors are inspired by the colors of the earth and can be found in natural materials like clay, sandstone, and rusted metal.
 Overall, the earth tone palette is characterized by its warm, natural, and calming hues that are versatile and timeless in design.